jrsmth/jara3/docs/technicalreferences.md

         * If you make a change to the React app, ``` npm run build ; node start ```

 ### Release Process
-* Update the latest version of Jira and Miro in https://github.com/JRSmiffy/jara3/tree/main/docs
+* Update the latest versions of tooling data in https://github.com/JRSmiffy/jara3/tree/main/docs
-* Update the Postman collection (location?)
+    * Postman
+    * Jira
+    * Miro

 ### Coding Standards
 * When refactoring (at the end of TDD) or when reviewing code as part of a pull request, ensure the following standards are upheld: